-It’s natural to be anxious about the extraction process, but rest assured that patient comfort is our priority.
-We will use the appropriate level of anaesthetic, so you will find the procedure to be pain-free.
+Our team assures you that patient comfort is our priority.
+We will use the appropriate level of anaesthetic, so you will find the procedure to be as pain-free as possible.
 We plan carefully beforehand, so the process is efficient, and recovery is quick.

 Self-Care After Extraction

 Proper care for the extraction site after the procedure is crucial to healing as quickly as possible.
 Most people report mild discomfort after the extraction, so non-steroidal anti-inflammatories (NSAIDs) or paracetamol are usually enough to keep people comfortable.
 If you have swelling from the procedure, icing your check above the area can help.

 Other tips for promoting healing after extraction:

 - Keep the extraction site clean and avoid chewing on that side of the mouth until the area has healed.
 Eat only soft foods at first.